KnowageLabs/Knowage-Documentation/functionalities-guide/WhatIf/ka_user_whatif.rst

 |    Customers]                                                         |
 +-----------------------------------------------------------------------+

-    Product.Deli
+   Code 9.1: Product.Deli

-   you can refer to the tuple in Product.Eggs with just Product.Eggs and at the same time to the tuple in Product.Eggs; Measures.Unit Sales with just :sub:`Product.Eggs;
+you can refer to the tuple in Code 9.2 with just Product.Eggs and at the same time to the tuple in Code 9.3 with just Product.Eggs; Measures.Unit Sales
-   Measures.Unit Sales`.

 +-----------------------------------------------------------------------+
 | [Measures].[Store Sales], [Product].[Food].[Eggs], [Version].[0],     |